ai-on-gke/website/site/content/docs/tutorials/security/model-armor/_index.md

 ## Overview

-This guide will show how to secure your LLM models hosted on [VLLM](https://docs.vllm.ai/en/latest) server on GKE by enabling [Model Armor](https://cloud.google.com/security-command-center/docs/model-armor-overview)
+This guide will show how to secure your LLM models hosted on a [vLLM](https://docs.vllm.ai/en/latest) server on GKE by setting up the [Model Armor](https://cloud.google.com/security-command-center/docs/model-armor-overview) on top of the [GKE Inference Gateway](https://cloud.google.com/kubernetes-engine/docs/concepts/about-gke-inference-gateway).

 ## Prepare terraform config directory